Kingsford-Group/glitter/README.md

 2. Output `/*line file:n*/` comments in tangle
 3. Indexing, primarily the ability to index terms appearing in code blocks.
 Perhaps use `@` to label a word for indexing?
 Or figure out a way to use go ast to find terms.
 4. Cross-referencing (i.e. “code is used in …” or forward page references.
 Ideally leveraging LaTeX’s facilities.)
-5. Table of important blocks
+5. Table of important blocks (Codeblocks that follow @≡ ?)
 6. Options to handle some go-specific things:
    1. automatic insertion of `package` statements?
-Might not be worth it.
+[Might not be worth it.]
    2. conversion of text blocks to documentation comments, or `doc.go` files?
-7. Support for partial code references a la CWEB `<<A long block name is…>>`
+7. Support for partial code references a la CWEB `<<A long block name is…>>` [May add too much uncertainty and room for errors.]
 8. Performance enhancements?
 For example, memoizing the substituted blocks (rather than re-expanding on every use)